 "They get progressively more comfortable and supple," says a blogger.
 Also, a non-professional reviewer reassures with this comment: "it is tight yet comfortable."

 The 199-dollar asking price of the Instinct S may be a bit too much for a lot of people.
 In comparison, the average price of moderate climbing shoes is only $148.
 For rock shoes that don't break the bank, check out our budget-friendly bunch.

 Locked-in heel in every pair

-A critic says that Scarpa has done "a truly amazing job" for creating an amazing heel.
+A critic says that Scarpa has done "a truly amazing job" of creating an amazing heel.
 He says that the heel doesn't pull away on daring heel maneuvers.
 "They fit like a glove, even on heel hooks," says another.

-Very confidence-inspiring on edges
+Very confidence-inspiring on the edges

 A professional vlogger is convinced that the Scarpa Instinct S has a powerful toe zone for edge-type features, saying it's "great for those small edges or pebbles."